 If you have a question that is not addressed here, please contact us.
 We look forward to hearing from you.

-What is the difference between a hospital ER and a freestanding emergency room like Neighbors Emergency Center?
+What is the difference between a hospital ER and a freestanding emergency center like Neighbors Emergency Center?

-A: If you need immediate medical attention, but not one that prompts an ER visit, you should visit an urgent care or your physician.
+If you need immediate medical attention, but not medical attention that prompts an ER visit, you should visit an urgent care or your physician.
 If your medical situation is deemed an emergency, you will be referred to a local ER, such as Neighbors Emergency Center.

-What is the billing process like when you visit Neighbors Emergency Center?
+What is the billing process like when you visit a Neighbors Emergency Center?

 What is a Patient Advocate and how do I contact them?